cyber-chris/llm-dead-man-switch/README.md

 These outputs are from the same model, `Meta-Llama-3-8B-Instruct`, with identical sampling settings.

 Clearly, there are ways to trick the model.
 (Above, I claim this is "just for testing purposes".)
-In high-risk environments (highly capable models with tool access), we may want more robust methods of intervening that's cheaply implemented.
+In high-risk environments (highly capable models with tool access), we may want more robust methods of intervening that are cheaply implemented.
 (Re-running PPO with new reward models would likely be expensive and time-consuming.)

 ## Method